As technology has advanced and new industries have emerged over the years, the way laboratories are designed and built has changed as well.

 There are two primary hazards associated with storage of flammable liquids: explosion and fire.
 The NFPA (national Fire Protection Association), OSHA (Occupational Safety and Health Association) and Uniform Fire Code (UFC) allow for the use of both metal and wood storage cabinets.
 Per 1910.106(d)(3)(ii), storage cabinets must be designed and constructed to limit the internal temperature to not more than 325°F when subjected to a 10-minute fire test.

-Steel - Codes dictate that the bottom, top, door, and sides of metal cabinets shall be at least No. 18 gage sheet metal and double walled with 1½‐inch air space.
+Steel: Codes dictate that the bottom, top, door, and sides of metal cabinets shall be at least No. 18 gauge sheet metal and double walled with 1½‐inch air space.
 The door shall be provided with a three‐point lock, and the door sill shall be raised at least 2 inches above the bottom of the cabinet.

 Advantage: No Advantage, if built to proper codes